 Zinc | Boosts the immune system and helps in blood function |

-Reverse osmosis systems feature a unique RO membrane with tiny pores of 0.0001 microns that effectively filter out water contaminants and minerals.
-Usually, the size of dissolved components in supply water ranges from 5 microns to 1 micron.
+Reverse osmosis systems feature a unique RO membrane with tiny pores of 0.0001 microns.
+The size of dissolved components in water ranges from 5 microns to 1 micron.
+This means that RO filters are really effective at removing almost all of these particles.
+This includes harmful contaminants but also beneficial minerals.

-- The RO system reverses the osmosis process (natural tendency of water to flow towards higher salt concentrations) using a powerful pump.
+- A RO system reverses the osmosis process (the natural tendency of water to flow towards higher salt concentrations) using a powerful pump.
 Inside the RO system, the pump forces water through multiple filters to separate the impurities and dissolved components.

 - Usually, most reverse systems have three filtering cartridges.
 The first one is a sediment filter that separates larger contaminants.
-As the mineral molecules have a diameter of 1 micron or less, this filter doesn’t separate healthy or unhealthy minerals.
+As most mineral molecules have a diameter of 1 micron or less, this filter doesn’t separate healthy minerals from unhealthy minerals.

 - Then, the water passes through the last and most effective filter, the semi-permeable RO membrane.
-While other regular filters only separate molecules up to 1-micron diameter, the RO membrane can remove molecules as small as 0.0001 microns!
+While other regular filters only separate molecules up to 1 micron in diameter, the RO membrane can remove molecules as small as 0.0001 microns!
+This means the tiny pores of the RO membrane filter out most minerals (including beneficial ones) during the RO process.

 Is It Possible to Stop The Removal of Minerals?

-Yes, it’s possible to stop the removal of minerals if you separate the RO membrane from your reverse osmosis system.
+Yes, it's possible to stop the removal of minerals if you separate the RO membrane from the reverse osmosis system itself.
 However, you must remember that the reverse osmosis system will become like any regular water purifier without this special filter.
 The sediment and carbon filters can only remove contaminants as small as 5 microns.

 This means microscopic viruses and some harmful contaminants won’t be filtered from the water.
 If you are ready to discount this health risk, you can remove the reverse osmosis membrane to maintain the optimum amount of essential minerals in filtered water.